Truthful Mechanisms with Implicit Payment Computation: Introduction

-Because our reduction is simple, versatile, and general, it has many applications to mechanism design problems in which re-evaluating the allocation function is either burdensome or informationally impossible.
-A leading problem for which only a single allocation can be evaluated is the multi-armed bandit (MAB) mechanism design problem~\cite{MechMAB-ec09,DevanurK08}.
-In this problem information about the state of the world is dynamically revealed during the allocation, so that the particular information that is revealed depends on the prior choices of the allocation, and in turn may impact the future choices.
-Simulating the allocation function on different inputs may therefore require information that was not revealed on the actual run.
-As per~\cite{MechMAB-ec09}, this lack of information is a crucial obstacle for universally ex-post truthful MAB mechanisms: the appropriate payments cannot be computed unless the allocation rule is very ``naive".
+A leading problem for which only a single call to the allocation rule can be evaluated is the multi-armed bandit (MAB) mechanism design problem~\cite{MechMAB-ec09,DevanurK09}.
+In this problem information about the state of the world is dynamically revealed during the allocation; the particular information that is revealed depends on the prior choices of the allocation, and in turn may impact the future choices.
+Simulating the allocation rule on different inputs may therefore require information that was not observed on the actual run.
+This ``informational obstacle" (insufficient observable information) is a crucial obstacle for deterministic ex-post truthful MAB mechanisms; it is used in~\cite{MechMAB-ec09} to derive that the appropriate payments cannot be computed unless the allocation rule is very ``na\"ive" (and therefore suboptimal).

+To put more context, MAB mechanisms are motivated by online pay-per-click ad auctions, and were suggested in~\cite{MechMAB-ec09,DevanurK09} as a simple model which combines strategic bidding by agents and online learning by the mechanism.
+Each agent has a single ad that she wants to display to users, and derives utility only if her ad is clicked.
+The value per click is her private information.
+The allocation rule proceeds in rounds: in each round the mechanism allocates one ad to be shown to a user and observes whether this ad was clicked.
+The click probabilities (also known as ``click-through rates", or \emph{CTRs}) are unknown to the mechanism, and need to be estimated during the run of the allocation rule.
+All bids are submitted before the allocation starts, and all payments are assigned after it ends.

+MAB mechanisms are related to MAB \emph{algorithms}: the allocation rule is essentially an MAB algorithm whose ``rewards" are clicks weighted by the corresponding bids.
+Moreover, welfare of an MAB mechanism is precisely the same as the total reward of its allocation rule. \footnote{This is because payments cancel out: the total amount paid by the agents is equal to the total amount received by the mechanism.} Therefore one could directly compare the performance of truthful MAB mechanisms with that of MAB algorithms; both can be quantified using \emph{regret}: the loss in welfare compared to the benchmark which always picks the best ad.

+Following~\cite{MechMAB-ec09,DevanurK09}, we focus on the stochastic version of the problem, i.e. we assume that the CTRs do not change over time.
+Then the ``randomness in nature" corresponds to the random clicks, and ex-post truthfulness means truthfulness for every realization of the clicks (but in expectation over the randomness in the mechanism).
+Note that ex-post truthfulness is a very strong property which holds even if the clicks are chosen by an oblivious adversary.
+As discussed in~\cite{MechMAB-ec09,DevanurK09}, this property is highly desirable, compared to the weaker notion of ``truthfulness in expectation over clicks", even if the corresponding mechanism has regret guarantees that only apply to the stochastic setting.

+\xhdr{Our contributions.} Applying our generic transformation to the MAB problem we derive that the problem of designing truthful MAB mechanisms reduces to the problem of designing monotone MAB allocation rules.
+Such a problem has not been previously studied in the rich literature on MAB.